B.A. (Central Missouri)

-Gordon’s interests in European music are currently occupied by his work on the editorial board (Bärenreiter) of the Oeuvres complètes of the French composer Gabriel Fauré, for which he will be editing Fauré’s works for voice and instrumental ensemble/orchestra.
-Previous Fauré research resulted in his volume of essays Regarding Fauré (Gordon & Breach, 1999) and his organization of an international conference on the occasion of the composer’s sesquicentenary.
-Gordon is also the editor of Jean Cocteau – Evangelist of the Avant-Garde / Jean Cocteau -- Évangéliste de l’avant-garde, (Canadian University Music Review, 2001) and articles on French music of the nineteenth and twentieth centuries.
-His doctoral research on Stravinsky and neo-classicism (University of Toronto, 1983) has resulted in numerous publications including sketch studies on Trois Pièces pour quatuor à cordes (Amadeus Verlag, 1994) and Piano-Rag-Music (Intersections, XXVI/1, 105).
+Gordon’s interests in European music have focussed on French music of the late nineteenth and early twentieth centuries.
+He edited a volume of essays Regarding Fauré (Gordon & Breach, 1999), resulting from an international conference he organized on the occasion of the composer’s sesquicentenary.
+Gordon was also the editor of Jean Cocteau – Evangelist of the Avant-Garde / Jean Cocteau -- Évangéliste de l’avant-garde, (Canadian University Music Review, 2001) and has authored several articles on French music of the nineteenth and twentieth centuries.
+His doctoral research on Stravinsky and neo-classicism (University of Toronto, 1983) resulted in numerous publications including sketch studies on Trois Pièces pour quatuor à cordes (Amadeus Verlag, 1994) and Piano-Rag-Music (Intersections, XXVI/1, 105).

 Stravinsky research is one of several fields where Gordon’s scholarship has led to unique performance projects.
 In 1990 he directed a historical re-construction of the original production of Stravinsky’s l’Histoire du soldat which was revived for a tour of Newfoundland and Labrador in 2002.
 In 1987-88 he toured Eastern Canada with a lecture-recital/exhibition on Stravinsky's four-hand piano works and sketches (with Mary O'Keeffe).
 Gordon also re-constructed from sketches Stravinsky's incomplete ballet fragment David, an aborted collaboration with Jean Cocteau that found its eventual realization in Erik Satie's Parade.